ikennaozurumba/Laravel_demo_app/README.md

 3. Run `vagrant up` to start the virtual machines with the specified configuration.
 4. SSH into the ControlNode using `vagrant ssh ControlNode`.
 5. Access the Laravel application on the ControlNode using its IP address.
+6. Copy the [Deployments](https://github.com/ikennaozurumba/Laravel_demo_app/tree/main/Deployments) directory to the users home directory.
-6. Run `ansible-playbook playbook.yaml` on the ControlNode to deploy the LAMP stack on the ManagedNode.
+7. Run `ansible-playbook playbook.yaml` on the ControlNode to deploy the LAMP stack on the ManagedNode.

 ## Contributions